yenchiah/timeline-heatmap/README.md

 # Public Methods

 ### selectBlockByIndex(index)
 Each block has the data-index attribute which is created automatically by the chart. you can call this method to select the block by index.
 For example, if your data is [["Mar 01", 1, 3, "03/01/2018"], ["Mar 02", 2, 15, "03/02/2018"]], two blocks will be created.
-Notice that the index of the last block will always be 0.
+Notice that the index is reversed.
+The index of the last block will always be 0.
 The index of the first block will be the length of all blocks minus one.
 ```JavaScript
 fbchart.selectBlockByIndex(5);
 ```